Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles.md

 ## Objective for Specification Agent

 1. **Action Statement**
+   - Develop a detailed character profile for Isabella Torres, focusing on her motivations, conflicts, and relationships with other characters in the Terminal Velocity project.
+This profile should enhance the narrative engagement and ensure coherence with the overarching story.

+2. **Source Files**
+   - Analyze the following files:
+     - `demande.md` - focus on sections detailing Isabella Torres and her interactions with other characters.
+     - `specification Agent Configuration.md` - review sections related to character specifications and narrative coherence.

+3. **Target Changes**
+   - Modify `demande.md` by adding a comprehensive character profile for Isabella Torres, including:
+     - Detailed motivations related to the economic policies she advocates.
+     - Key internal conflicts she faces regarding innovation vs. stability.
+     - Clarified relationships with Sarah Chen and Marcus Reynolds, highlighting tensions and collaborations.
+   - Ensure that the updated profile aligns with the narrative goals outlined in the project specifications.

+4. **Validation Points**
+   - Verify success by checking the following:
+     - The new character profile is integrated into `demande.md` and includes all required elements.
+     - Audience feedback on Isabella's character is collected, aiming for a satisfaction rate of at least 90% during evaluations.
+     - Ensure that the profile is consistent with existing narratives and does not introduce contradictions.

+5. **Operation Bounds**
+   - Resource limitations include a maximum of 2 hours for research and writing.
+   - Scope restricted to character development; no marketing strategies or unrelated conflicts should be included.
+   - Dependencies require insights from other character profiles to ensure coherence.

+6. **Search:**
+   - Search: "Isabella Torres motivations" to gather additional context for her character development.

+1. **Action Statement**
    - Develop a comprehensive character profile for Isabella Torres, focusing on her motivations, conflicts, and relationships with Marcus Reynolds and Sarah Chen to deepen narrative engagement.

 ### Source Files